Brenda Villa

-Brenda Villa (born April 18, 1980) is an accomplished American water polo player.
+Brenda Villa (born April 18, 1980) is an American accomplished water polo player.
 She is the most decorated athlete in the world of women’s water polo.
 Villa was named Female Water Polo Player of the Decade for 2000-2009 by the FINA Aquatics World Magazine.
 She is one of four female players who competed in water polo at four Olympics; and one of two female athletes who won four Olympic medals in water polo.
 She is a leading goalscorer in Olympic water polo history, with 31 goals.
 In 2018, she was inducted into the International Swimming Hall of Fame and the USA Water Polo Hall of Fame.

 Career

 Villa started swimming with a club team, Commerce Aquatics, at the age of six, and followed her brother into water polo at eight years old.
 She made the girls Junior Olympic Team while in high school.
 At Bell Gardens High School, Villa played with the boys' water polo team because her school did not have a girls' team, and went on to become a 4-time 1st team All-League, 4-time 1st team All-C.I.F. and 4-time All-American.

 Villa came to Stanford in 1998 as the program’s most heralded recruit.
 Redshirted in 1999 and 2000 to train for the Olympics, she scored 69 goals her freshman year (2001) and was named the NCAA Women’s Water Polo Player of the Year.
 In the three seasons Villa played for Stanford University, she scored 172 goals.
 In 2002, she led her Stanford team with 60 goals to win the NCAA Women's Water Polo Championship; they had finished second the previous season, the first year the competition was held.
 Villa was awarded the 2002 Peter J. Cutino Award as the top female college water polo player in the United States.

+Villa retired in 2012 and took up coaching waterpolo and swimming at a private all-girl high school.